onyxhealth/Payer-Payer/README.md

 Each bundle would contain an Organization and Endpoint record that details the necessary mTLS connectivity information with supporting Public Certificate.

-Payers clone this repository and use the content of the *bundles* folder to setup mTLS connections with other Payers.
+Payers clone this repository and use the content of the */bundles* folder to setup mTLS connections with other Payers.

 The automated work flow for Payer-to-Payer Exchange is documented in the PDex IG on the [Payer-to-Payer Exchange](http://hl7.org/fhir/us/davinci-pdex/2022May/PayerToPayerExchange.html) page.

+The mTLS bundles are located in the /bundles directory of this repository.

+A dockerized HAPI instance can be run by following the instructions in the /hapi-docker directory.

+A set of Python scripts to load the bundles to the dockerized hapi server can be found in the /bundle-import directory.